hosseinghafarian/VlogPMAL/README.md

 This repo have been made to present the algorithm in the submitted manuscript: local variational probabilistic minimax active learning.
+To run, one must prepare appropriate inputs to the function as described in comments in the code.